What supports are available to those struggling to pay their energy bills?

 Switch your energy supplier

 By switching supplier, you can avail of the new customer discounts that are available.
-These discounts can range between 10% and 30% usually, and can help you save hundreds on your bills.
+These discounts usually range from between 10% and 30% and can help you save hundreds on your bills.

 However, once your first year is finished, your discount will end and you’ll be moved on to the supplier's more expensive standard rates.
 Before this happens, you should look at switching supplier again to avail of the best energy prices on the market.